-Offset Area Blocks Weed control target Latrobe River 44 revegetation area High threat woody weeds eliminated (<1%); Other high threat weeds to negligible levels (<1%) in the immediate vicinity of plant (<1 metre) at the time of planting and maintained at no greater than 5% in the broader planting area or less if they threaten the survival of planted plants.
-44, 40a and 40b High threat woody weeds eliminated (<1%) and other high threats managed so that they do not increase beyond current levels.
+Offset Area Blocks Weed control target 44 revegetation area High threat woody weeds eliminated (<1%); Other high threat weeds to negligible levels (<1%) in the immediate vicinity of plant (<1 metre) at the time of planting and maintained at no greater than 5% in the broader planting area or less if they threaten the survival of planted plants.
+Latrobe River 44, 40a and 40b High threat woody weeds eliminated (<1%) and other high threats managed so that they do not increase beyond current levels.
+Block f High threat woody weeds eliminated (<1%); Other high threat weeds to negligible levels (<1%) in the immediate vicinity of plant (<1 metre) at the time of planting and maintained at no greater than 5% in the broader planting area or less if they threaten the survival of planted plants.
 28 As required by Cole and Dwyer (2009).
-29a, 29b, 29c, 29d and h High threat woody weeds eliminated (<1%) and other high threats managed so that they do not increase beyond current levels.
-Morwell River 29c and 29d revegetation area High threat woody weeds eliminated (<1%); Other high threat weeds to negligible levels (<1%) in the immediate vicinity of plant (<1 metre) at the time of planting and maintained at no greater than 5% in the broader planting area or less if they threaten the survival of planted plants.
+29a, 29b, 29d, 32 and h High threat woody weeds eliminated (<1%) and other high threats managed so that they do not increase beyond current levels.
+Morwell River 29d revegetation area High threat woody weeds eliminated (<1%); Other high threat weeds to negligible levels (<1%) in the immediate vicinity of plant (<1 metre) at the time of planting and maintained at no greater than 5% in the broader planting area or less if they threaten the survival of planted plants.
 MWDD 50a, 50b and 50c High threat woody weeds eliminated (<1%); Other high threat weeds to negligible levels (<1%) in the immediate vicinity of plant (<1 metre) at the time of planting and maintained at no greater than 5% in the broader planting area or less if they threaten the survival of planted plants.